 There is no required textbook for this course.
+Readings will be distributed by the instructor.

 Course aims

 This course aims to motivate the subject of bio-inspired engineering, characterized by seeking examples in the biological world of the desired function in the engineered creation.
 In particular, we seek examples of aerial locomotion in the increasingly sophisticated forms of: falling, parachuting, gliding and flying.